-Some of the most popular drugs have remained consistent throughout the years: heroin, cocaine and marijuana, to name a few.
+Some of the most popular drugs have remained consistent throughout the years: heroin, cocaine, and marijuana, to name a few.
 Yet there are some drugs that emerge over time and replicate the effects of drugs like cocaine and heroin.
 Today, these illegal substances are called synthetic drugs.
-They are an emerging threat that have been generating more awareness and concern.
+They are an emerging threat that has been generating more awareness and concern.
 Still, synthetic drugs quietly lurk in the shadows, especially in the wake of a heroin epidemic.
-It’s important that parents, friends and family understand the dangers of synthetic drug use and what to do if addiction is suspected.
+It’s important that parents, friends, and family understand the dangers of synthetic drug use and what to do if addiction is suspected.

 What are Synthetic Drugs?

 Synthetic drugs are substances that are chemically laced with various chemicals and ingredients to mimic the effects of drugs like marijuana, cocaine, and methamphetamine.
 The drugs are often divided into two groups based on their chemical structure: cannabinoids and cathinones.
 Examples of cannabinoids include K2 or Spice and synthetic marijuana.
 Examples of cathinones include bath salts or synthetic cocaine and meth.

 Why are Synthetic Drugs So Dangerous?

 All drugs are toxic, but synthetic drugs have unique properties to them that make them especially alarming.
 First, synthetic drugs contain a variety of chemical compositions, so people never know just what they are getting.
 You can purchase a packet of bath salts one day and experience the high you want, but the next time you ingest them, they can cause severe side effects or even death.

 Not only do you not know what blend of chemicals you’re getting in synthetic drugs, but also you don’t know the level of potency.
 Some synthetic drugs have been found to be 500 times stronger than THC, leaving users to experience serious side effects.
 Bottom line: When it comes to synthetic substances, you never know just what you are getting.